-These seasoned German meat patties (also known as Frikadeller in Denmark) are extremely popular for both mealtimes and picnics because they’re equally delicious either hot or cold!
+An authentic Frikadellen recipe, these beloved seasoned German meat patties are also popular in Denmark where they’re known as Frikadeller.
+They are extremely popular for both mealtimes and picnics because they’re equally delicious either hot or cold!
 They’ve been a household staple for centuries and their popularity has spread across multiple European countries and beyond!

-Frikadellen, as they’re called in Germany (aka Fleischküchle, Fleischpflanzerl and Buletten), or Frikadeller, as they’re called in Denmark, are seasoned meat patties that are equally good hot or cold and have been popular for both mealtimes and picnics for centuries.Ā This authentic frikadeller recipe captures all the flavor of this popular European favorite!
+Frikadellen, as they’re called in Germany (aka Fleischkรผchle, Fleischpflanzerl and Buletten), or Frikadeller, as they’re called in Denmark, are seasoned meat patties that are equally good hot or cold and have been popular for both mealtimes and picnics for centuries.
+This authentic frikadeller recipe captures all the flavor of this popular European favorite!

-It’s origin is uncertain but it’s largely attributed to north Germany and Denmark though they have also become very popularĀ throughout Scandinavia, Holland, Poland and other parts of the world.Ā They can be traced back to at least the 18th century in Germany, though they’re almost certainly much older.
+It’s origin is uncertain but it’s largely attributed to north Germany and Denmark though they have also become very popular throughout Scandinavia, Holland, Poland and other parts of the world.
+They can be traced back to at least the 18th century in Germany, though they’re almost certainly much older.

-That’s right, German immigrants from Hamburg took their Frikadellen with them to the United States, eventually someone threw a Frikadelle in between two buns and voilĆ ,Ā the rest is history!
+While the the origin of the Frikadelle isn’t entirely clear, what we do know is that the Frikadellen of north Germany, of Hamburg specifically, were the inspiration for what became known as Hamburgers.
+That’s right, German immigrants from Hamburg took their Frikadellen with them to the United States, eventually someone threw a Frikadelle in between two buns and voilร ,ย the rest is history!

-As with almost any “traditional” or “authentic” recipe, there is more than one version.Ā Variations abound depending on the particular region and the particular family tradition.Ā Nevertheless, Frikadellen and Frikadeller generally all have the same core ingredients in common:Ā Ground meat, onions, bread, egg and seasonings.Ā The regional differences vary in the specific seasonings.
+As with almost any “traditional” or “authentic” recipe, there is more than one version.
+Variations abound depending on the particular region and the particular family tradition.
+Nevertheless, Frikadellen and Frikadeller generally all have the same core ingredients in common: Ground meat, onions, bread, egg and seasonings.
+The regional differences vary in the specific seasonings.

-In a collection of recipes compiled in 1790 by the mother of German author Theodor Fontanes, the over 200 year-old recipe for Frikadellen was largely the same then as it is today, incorporating ground meat (usually a combination of beef and pork), onions, bread, eggs, parsley and spices.Ā The 1790 recipe calls for two very traditional spices, mace and cardamom.Ā While nutmeg can be substituted, we recommend mace for that traditional old-fashioned German flavor.Ā Likewise marjoram, not oregano, is the traditional herb of choice in Germany and Denmark.
+In a collection of recipes compiled in 1790 by the mother of German author Theodor Fontanes, the over 200 year-old recipe for Frikadellen was largely the same then as it is today, incorporating ground meat (usually a combination of beef and pork), onions, bread, eggs, parsley and spices.ย The 1790 recipe calls for two very traditional spices, mace and cardamom.ย While nutmeg can be substituted, we recommend mace for that traditional old-fashioned German flavor.ย Likewise marjoram, not oregano, is the traditional herb of choice in Germany and Denmark and really contributes to an authentic flavor.

 Traditionally Frikadellen were fried in pork fat or beef fat but today they’re most commonly fried in clarified butter (Butterschmalz) or oil or a combination of both.